Azure-Samples/cognitive-services-speech-sdk/public_samples/samples/unity/speechrecognizer/README.md

 ### Build and run the sample as a stand-alone desktop application

 * Open **File** > **Build Settings**.
 * Select the scene to build in the `Scenes in Build` list at the top of the dialog.
-Note: this sample is designed to only deploy one scene at a time since no scene naviagtion controls are included.
+Note: this sample is designed to only deploy one scene at a time since no scene navigation controls are included.
 * Select **PC, Mac & Linux Standalone** as platform.
 * If this wasn't the active platform before, you have to select **Switch Platform** (and wait a bit).
 * Ensure the **Target Platform** field is set to **Windows** and pick the option you need from the **Architecture** field.